VerseGroup/SchoolVerse-api/README.md

 During release, the next step would be to run the server.
 In testing simply open run 'testing.py' and enter a valid Schoology Username + Password.

 This is open source to encourage improvements, suggestions and security.
-Email us at "officialversegroupllc@gmail.com" with any comments, questions, suggestions or concerns.